MarkZH/vintagebackup/wiki/delete.md

 # Deleting old backups

-Most of this management will be handled with [backup options](backup.md) like `--free-up`, `--delete-after`, `--max-deletions`, and `--delete-first`.

-Another option that may be useful is `--delete-only`.
-This option skips the backup process and only deletes old backups according to `--free-up` and `--delete-after`.
-This may be useful if there is no enough space for a new backup to complete.
+Deleting old backups is necessary for keeping space available for new backups.

 ## Options